Your Series A Pitch Deck Needs an AEO Site Rank

 This is not about vanity.
 This is about deal flow.
 An investor who sees your name in an AI-generated market landscape before your intro email has context.
 They know what you do.
 They know where you fit.
 The conversation starts at a higher level.

-AI Visibility as a Due Diligence Signal
+Why Is AI Visibility Becoming a Due Diligence Signal?

-AEO score is a proxy for several things investors care about: - Technical sophistication: Founders who set up llms.txt and schema on day one understand modern infrastructure - Market awareness: Knowing that AI visibility matters signals awareness of how distribution is evolving - Attention to detail: Proper metadata, clean HTML, structured data - these reflect engineering discipline - Growth orientation: Startups optimizing for AI discovery are thinking about distribution channels their competitors have not considered
+AEO Site Rank is a proxy for several things investors care about: - Technical sophistication: Founders who set up llms.txt and schema on day one understand modern infrastructure - Market awareness: Knowing that AI visibility matters signals awareness of how distribution is evolving - Attention to detail: Proper metadata, clean HTML, structured data - these reflect engineering discipline - Growth orientation: Startups optimizing for AI discovery are thinking about distribution channels their competitors have not considered

 You do not need a full slide dedicated to AEO.
 But there are three places where AI visibility data strengthens a pitch: